How to End a Personal Statement

 For example, “I wish to improve my knowledge” or “I look forward to gaining exposure to various settings.”

-Those who don’t know how to conclude a personal statement should focus on their goals.
+Those who don’t know how to conclude a personal statement should focus on their career path and goals.
 Indicating the ideas for the future proves that the writer has admirable qualities.
 That doesn’t mean they have to plan the next ten years of their life.
-Rather than to show what they would like to pursue.
+Rather, they should show what they would like to pursue.

 There are two types of goals the committee wants to see: